 1. In front of a mirror using an over-the-door hanger.

-- Over-the-door hangers are easy to find at a hardware store, home goods retailer or big-box supermart and come in assorted materials, colors and drop lengths.
-Find a hanger that complements the rest of the decor of the room.
-For example, a bold, brassy hook would offset a black-and-white themed room in sort of a lacquered old-Hollywood or even rockabilly manner.
+- Find a hanger that complements the rest of the decor of the room.
+For example, a bold, brassy hook offsets a black-and-white themed room in a lacquered old-Hollywood or even rockabilly manner.

 - Use a suction-cup hook instead of an over-the-door hanger.